recurly/recurly-client-node/CONTRIBUTING.md

 ## I know what's wrong and I want to submit a code change

 So, you are sure you want to submit a change to the code?
 We appreciate the help!
 Before you do, consider opening a discussion in the form of an issue.
-This accomplish a few things:
+This accomplishes a few things:

 1. We can give you advice to implement the change
 2. We can give you an idea of our openness to the change